strangerstudios/pmpro-sitewide-sales/dev-info.md

 Place to write up next steps or what's left to do

-- Give CSS Selectors for chosen banner (David has a branch with this)
-- How many people who used the summer code were already members?
-(David has a branch with this)
 - Landing page CPT, or settings/meta for landing page
+- Dropdown on Reports needs afixin
 - Implementing discount code stats in core and using that graph
 - Adding links to confirmation pages and emails
 - Finalize settings/cpt page layouts
+- Remove Dev Info (class and button)

+## Discussion
+If we have the page for Sitewide sale under Memberships specifying the Active sale, what is the checkbox for on each sale cpt?
+Not sure that the checkbox is saving at the moment.
+Down to one php file, checkout.php, that is not a class.

+=== v1.3.2 ===
+- Give CSS Selectors for chosen banner (David has a branch with this)
+- How many people who used the summer code were already members?
+(David has a branch with this)
+- Settings clean up
+- pmpro-sws-reports.php vs pmpro-sws-reports.js

 === v1.3.1 ===
 jQuery moved to files and enqueued.